 Hiring a content management VA allows business owners to hand off the bulk of the tactics around their content marketing efforts.
 It bears repeating: The entrepreneur owns the strategy.
 He or she develops the content plan and creates the content.
-The content management VA implements the strategy through the specific tasks assigned.
+The content management VA implements the strategy through the certain tasks assigned.

 To clarify, content creation requires only 20% of content marketing efforts.
 Generating ideas, publishing, repurposing, and promoting content comprise the other 80%.
 The content management virtual assistant researches and provides the owner with traffic-generating ideas.
 The owner creates the content, based on those ideas.
 Then the VA steps in again and handles publishing, promoting, and repurposing.

 Content management, like social media, is a critical but highly time-consuming activity, particularly for small businesses.
 In fact, 51% of marketing professionals cite content creation and management as their #1 business challenge!
 Consistent, relevant content is essential for optimizing SEO and converting more visitors into leads and buyers.

-What Can a Content Management VA Do?
+What Can a Content Management Virtual Assistant Do?

-Exactly what can be delegated to a content management VA will depend upon his or her individual strengths and weaknesses and how much you are willing to train them!
-Here are a few of the possibilities.
+Exactly what can be delegated to a content management VA will depend upon his or her individual strengths and weaknesses and how much you are willing to train them.
+Here are a few of the possibilities:

-- Research trending topics in the industry
+- Researching trending topics in the industry

-- Review competitor websites to generate ideas
+- Reviewing competitor websites to generate ideas

-- Monitor blog traffic
+- Monitoring blog traffic

-- Research hashtags
+- Researching hashtags

-- Edit, proofread, and format blog posts
+- Editing, proofreading, and formatting blog posts

-- Repurpose existing content
+- Repurposing existing content